o1xhack/webCrawlerSwift/README.md

 interview code challenge

-# There is no way you using my code for your own project anywhere.
+## There is no way you using my code for your own project anywhere.

+## Run it

+The tableview is to visually interat, so if you want, just click to see the result.

+After you download, just run like an iOS APP and the Output area will also print the result of each test case.

-## File Explanation
+# File Explanation

 ### TableViewController.swift